ameer-bauer/dice_cup/README.md

 rolling engine for use with other programs or a GUI, but it works well on its own.

-~The help screen is below, enjoy.~
+The help screen is below, enjoy...

 Introduction to dice_cup 1.1.8
   Hello, dice_cup is a CLI program written in Python 3 to simulate